gutjuri/mailresponder/README.md

 # mailresponder
 mailresponder.py can automatically respond to incoming e-mails.
-In order to do that you must add the script to your crontab.
+In order to do that you can add the script to your crontab and run it every 30 minutes or so.